About Us

 95 Founders

-As a religious community was not wanted in the Wieden Hospital, there were many difficulties to overcome.
-However, the Third Order Sisters had already gained a good reputation among the population.
-Interior Minister Alexander Freiherr von Bach was also among the supporters of the foundation.
+In the Wieden Hospital, it was undesired to have a religious community established, therefore the Sisters faced many difficulties.
+However, the Third Order Sisters had already gained a positive reputation among the populous.
+Interior Minister Alexander Freiherr von Bach was among the supporters of the foundation.

-On May 10, 1857, the Archbishop of Vienna, Cardinal Joseph Freiherr Othmar von Rauscher, carried out the constitution and thus the foundation.
+On May 10, 1857, the Archbishop of Vienna, Cardinal Joseph Freiherr Othmar von Rauscher, established the constitution and therefore the organization.
 On this day, 95 Third Order Sisters were admitted to the novitiate and received the habit, belt, and veil as religious dress.
-The official name of the new community was: “Sisters of Mercy of the Third Order of St. Francis, called of Christian Love”.
-Three Elizabethan Sisters from the Vienna-Landstrasse convent introduced them to religious life.
+The official name of the new community was: “Sisters of Mercy of the Third Order of St. Francis, known for their Christian Love”.
+Three Sisters of Saint Elisabeth from the Vienna-Landstrasse convent introduced them to religious life.
 A year later, the Sisters took their religious vows and elected their own Superior.

 Franziskanerinnen